APS · Agent Passport System

 Architecture

 The gateway is both judge and executor.
 The agent requests an action.
 The gateway evaluates all constraints, executes the action if permitted, and generates the receipt.
 Agents never touch tools directly.
-This is why enforcement can't be bypassed.
+Enforcement is applied at the gateway rather than left to the agent.

 ComponentCountNotes